Arrange a time to view

 About the property

-ONLY ONE REMAINING - THE QUARTERMASTER STORES - A UNIQUE DEVELOPMENT OF 4 MEWS STYLE HOUSES RESPECTING THE TRADITION OF THE BUILDING'S ORIGINAL DESIGN.
+THE QUARTERMASTER STORES - A UNIQUE DEVELOPMENT OF MEWS STYLE HOUSES RESPECTING THE TRADITION OF THE BUILDING'S ORIGINAL DESIGN - ONLY 1 REMAINING UNIT IN THE CURRENT PHASE.

 These charming properties have been decorated in heritage colours to compliment the history of the building.
 They enjoy an abundance of character and period features, including high ceilings and opulent staircases.
 The fully fitted kitchens include a range of wall and base units with Quartz worktops and integrated appliances.
 The ground floors further benefit from cloakrooms.
 Externally the rear courtyard gardens provide a private outside space and have been designed for ease of maintenance.
 The front of the Mewses are tastefully planted and have a patio area enclosed by a brick wall and railings.
 The properties further benefit from allocated parking to the front.
 Viewings come highly recommended to appreciate the location and character of this exclusive development.